-If the holder of an award fails to comply with any of these provisions or any provision relating to a particular award or with any conditions imposed under these provisions, the Council may terminate the award or withhold any further emoluments or take such action as it may deem necessary to enforce compliance with the provision or performance of the condition by the holder.
+If the holder of an award fails to comply with any of these provisions or any provision relating to a particular award or with any conditions imposed under these provisions, the selection committee may terminate the award or withhold any further funds or take such action as it may deem necessary to enforce compliance with the provision or performance of the condition by the holder.

-In the event the Selection Committee cancels or suspends the student’s bursary, a student may lodge a request for review of decision in accordance with the provisions of the Student Complaint management Policy and Procedures.
+In the event the Selection Committee cancels or suspends the student’s bursary, a student may lodge a request for review of decision in accordance with the provisions of the Student Appeals Policy.

 The requirements of the bursary shall not make the awarding of the bursary conditional upon the recipient providing unremunerated services or products to the donor.

 In the event that the recipient suspends their study, the bursary shall be suspended.

 Administration of the Scholarship